 Go off the beaten track and discover a whole new dimension to Singapore with this three-day itinerary.

-Not up for navigating your way through the throngs of people at Orchard Road?
+Not up for navigating your way through the throngs of people on Orchard Road?
 Beat the crowd and get your retail therapy fix elsewhere at the many heartland shopping destinations island-wide.
-Here’s an insider look at the five best neighbourhoods to visit for a unique Singapore shopping experience.
+Here’s an insider look at the five best neighbourhoods for a unique Singapore shopping experience.

 1. Jurong East

 For maximum choice at minimum cost, head over to the Western side of Singapore and shop at IMM, well-known as the island’s largest outlet mall.
 Here, keep a watch on that credit card as tantalising discounts tempt year-round at over 80 outlet stores.
-From Adidas to Timberland, you’ll find many covetable big brands going at jaw-dropping low prices.
-Bring home a new designer bag from the likes of Agnès B or Coach at a whopping discount — sometimes up to 70 percent — or pop by the FJ Benjamin outlet store to nab some classic all-American threads from Gap and Banana Republic.
+From Adidas to Timberland, you’ll find many covetable big brands going at jaw-droppingly low prices.
+Bring home a new designer bag from the likes of Agnès B or Coach at a whopping discount––sometimes up to 70%––or pop by the FJ Benjamin outlet store to nab some classic all-American threads from Calvin Klein Jeans and COACH.

-If that doesn’t satisfy the shopping bug, take a ten-minute walk over to Big Box, an 8-story retail behemoth which espouses a ‘factory-to-storefront’ concept.
+If that doesn’t satisfy the shopping bug, take a ten-minute walk over to Big Box, an eight-storey retail behemoth that espouses a ‘factory-to-storefront’ concept.
 What’s that, you ask?
-Well, this largest warehouse retailer gives you stunningly low prices (due to its bulk inventory) in a one-stop setting.
+Well, this large warehouse retailer gives you stunningly low prices (due to its bulk inventory) in a one-stop setting.
 So, stock up on anything from groceries to health products to electronics or even baby items.

 Best for: Outlet shopping

 Explore the golden trio of retail therapy in the East: Century Square, Tampines 1 and Tampines Mall.
-These malls — all located within walking distance — offer an astoundingly diverse shopping experience, with the total number of shops and boutiques hitting a mindboggling 469 in all.
+These malls––all located within walking distance––offer an astoundingly diverse shopping experience, with the total number of shops and boutiques hitting a mindboggling over 400 in all.

-Tampines 1, then, is the savvier younger sister of the family — think a trendy mix of fashion and lifestyle labels and services that cater to the downtown urbanite.
-Stock up on make-up at Sephora, The Face Shop and Skinfood, indulge in a deep tissue massage at Urban Homme (for the gents) or even make a stop at Browhaus for a quick brow fix-up.
+Tampines 1, then, is the savvier younger sister of the family––think a trendy mix of fashion and lifestyle labels and services that cater to the downtown urbanite.
+Stock up on make-up at Sephora, The Face Shop and Skinfood, indulge in a signature treatment at Shakura Pigmentation Beauty or even make a stop at Browhaus for a quick brow fix-up.

 Now that you’ve got your best face on, get ready to shop till you drop at the popular Topshop, Uniqlo, Cath Kidston, Promod and other high-street labels, available at all these three malls.

-While you’re in the East, swing by mall I12 Katong for a taste of the hip local fashion scene.
-Check out The Petit Emporium, a multi-label pop-up store that houses indie fashion and accessory brands.
-Coo over meltingly soft leather in the form of handbags from Desti Saint or flats by Indy K, or rock some bold statement jewellery from Lil Jewellery or Stones That Rock.
-Online retail sensation Megafash also takes root in the cosy mall, offering so-cool-it-hurts finds from Singapore and the region, amongst them eco-conscious products, kooky decorative items (such as kueh [bite-sized snacks or dessert foods] cushions) and a whole range of curated apparel.
+While you’re in the east, swing by mall I12 Katong for a taste of the hip local fashion scene.
+Check out The Emporium, a multi-label store that houses indie fashion and accessory brands.
+Coo over meltingly soft leather in the form of handbags from Desti Saint or rock some bold statement jewellery from Lil Jewellery or Stones That Rock.
+Online retail sensation Naiise also takes root in the cosy mall, offering so-cool-it-hurts finds from Singapore and the region, amongst them eco-conscious products, kooky decorative items (such as kueh [bite-sized snacks or dessert foods] cushions) and a whole range of curated apparel.

 If you’re looking for a bit of tradition, head over to Rumah Bebe for a taste of local heritage.
-Housed in a 1928 shophouse, this Peranakan (Straits Chinese) boutique sells a hodgepodge of Straits Chinese-inspired food and fashion, which make for lovely Singaporean souvenirs.
+Housed in a 1928 shophouse, this Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) boutique sells a hodgepodge of Straits Chinese-inspired food and fashion, which make for lovely Singaporean souvenirs.

-In line with keeping things old-school, make a trip to Katong Shopping Centre, the oldest mall in the Eastern part of Singapore, going strong since 1973.
+In line with keeping things old school, make a trip to Katong Shopping Centre, tthe oldest mall in the eastern part of Singapore, going strong since 1973.
 The textile and tailor shops here are a legacy left from the mall’s heyday, and are often frequented by regulars.

 Pro tip: don’t miss out on old favourites at Katong Shopping Centre.
 Drop by Dona Manis Cake Shop or Delicious Boneless Chicken Rice to sample some local treats.